Appendix D — Data Analysis

 Plot size

 Following established practice for distance sampling data (Buckland et al. 2001:15, 151), we truncated detections for each species beyond the 90% quantile of recorded distances from the surveyor.
-The purpose of this practice is to improve the fit of the perceptibility curve by minimizing the influence of outliers on estimation (e.g., \(p_{[p],tl}\) in Equation D.15).
-In our unified framework, truncation sets the plot size for estimation of density and occupancy.
-Because density is abundance scaled by area, interpretation of density does not depend on plot size, but interpretation of occupancy requires consideration of plot size depending on desired interpretation.
+The purpose of this practice is to improve the fit of the perceptibility curve by minimizing the influence of outliers on estimation (e.g., \(p_{[p],tl}\) in Equation D.11).
+The plot size for abundance estimation technically corresponds with truncation distance, but because density is abundance scaled by area, interpretation of density does not depend on plot size.

+For occupancy, we truncated detections for most species at 125 m from survey points (i.e., half the distance between neighboring points).
+Ninety-five of the 358 species analyzed are typically detected at distances beyond 125 m such that truncating at this distance would entail excluding most detections.
+For these species, we truncated at 998 m.
 Occupancy describes the proportion of plots where at least one member of the species occurs (i.e., presence-absence of the species).
 As such, occupancy can be multipled by stratum area to estimate the area occupied, and plot size is the resolution for this quantity.
-For species with a plot size < 125m radius (i.e., the maximum plot size whereby neighboring plots within a grid cell do not overlap), estimation of area occupied is readily interpretable as the species range within the stratum.
-For plot sizes > 125m radius, neighboring plots can overlap, so a single individual can potentially occupy > 1 plot.
-Thus, for species with plot radii > 125m, area occupied is less readily interpretable as the species range and instead more clearly quantifies space use (Latif et al. 2016).
-Because of the difference in plot size among species, occupancy estimates are not entirely comparable across species.
+For species with 125m radius plots, neighboring plots within a grid cell do not overlap, so estimation of area occupied is readily interpretable as the species range within the stratum.
+For species with 998m radius plots, neighboring plots can overlap, so a single individual can potentially occupy > 1 plot.
+For these species, occupancy less readily interpretable as the species range and instead more clearly quantifies space use (Latif et al. 2016).
+Occupancy estimates are not entirely comparable across species with different plot sizes.
 Nevertheless, large differences in occupancy should be ecologically meaningful.
-Moreover, application of estimates for quantifying the proportion or area of a stratum occupied would be comparable across species with plot sizes < 125m radius and roughly comparable across species with larger plot sizes.
 Trends in occupancy will also be comparable across species regardless of plot size.
 Additionally, trends in occupancy can be more clearly interpretable as changes in species range regardless of plot size, whereas trends in abundance may primarily reflect changes in population size.

 Model selection

-For each species, we considered a series of alternative model structures in order to balance model fit, complexity, and computational efficiency.
-Reflecting the estimation objectives for the analysis, the ecological component of all models shared the same structure, but varied in complexity of the observation process model.
+For each species, we considered alternative structures for the observation component of abundance and occupancy models in order to balance model fit, complexity, and computational efficiency.
 Because accounting for heterogeneity in bird observability is critical for accurate population estimation, we aimed to fit maximally complex observation models supported by the data.
-Moreover, because corrections to count data generated from distance sampling are relatively robust to heterogeneity (see pooling robustness in BUckland et al. 2001:41-42), we prioritized allowing heterogeneity in availability over perceptibility.
+Moreover, because corrections to count data generated from distance sampling are relatively robust to heterogeneity (see pooling robustness in Buckland et al. 2001:41-42), we prioritized allowing heterogeneity in availability over perceptibility for abundance models.

-We first considered two potential functions for describing the decline in perceptibility of birds with distance from the surveyor: a half-normal model and a hazard model.
+For abundance models, we first considered two potential functions for describing the decline in perceptibility of birds with distance from the surveyor: a half-normal model and a hazard model.
 We preliminarily fitted detection-only versions of these models to the raw distance data (i.e., distances not indexed by sampling unit or year).
 We used the Watanabe-Akaike Information Criterion (WAIC; Watanabe 2010, Hooten and Hobbs 2015) to select the most parsimonious perceptibility functional form and then retained that function for each species for modeling distance-based perceptibility in the primary analysis.
+We first considered the maximally complex abundance model (hereafter global abundance model), which included annual variation in both perceptibility and availability, and variability in availability among Bird Conservation Regions (Equation D.20 - Equation D.22).
+If the global abundance model did not converge after a specified number of attempts (for details on model fitting, convergence, and MCMC sampling criteria, see Section D.1.7 below), we then considered a constant perceptibility abundance model, which replaced either Equation D.20 and Equation D.23 or Equation D.21 and Equation D.24 with

 or